Categories with families and first-order logic with dependent sorts: Dependently typed terms

 A signature is called {\em inductive} if it is built from the empty signature using Lemma \ref{onext}.

 \begin{remark}{\em Ordinary many-sorted signatures are those where the contexts of type declarations are always empty, i.e. the types do not depend on other types. } \end{remark}

-\begin{remark} {\em If we restrict signatures to consist of only type declarations, we get a type system akin to that of FOLDS (Makkai 1995); see Section \ref{FOLDSsec}.
-It is an important class of signatures, which we call {\em FOLDS-like.}} \end{remark}
+\begin{remark} {\em If we restrict signatures to consist of only type declarations, we get a type system akin to that of FOLDS (Makkai 1995); see Section 4 of (Palmgren 2016) for a proof of equivalence with Makkai's category-theoretic formulation.} \end{remark}